 And what if the answer is yes, even if you've got a mental illness?

-Well there’s a correlation between acid and curing mental illness.
-I realized after my beautiful accidental rebirth that what we usually call psychology is actually just art.
+Well, there's a correlation between acid and curing mental illness.
+I realised after my beautiful accidental rebirth that what we usually call psychology is actually just art.